postmanlabs/labs-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 Download the FederationMetadata.xml.
 You can generally find this file at: `https://<Federation Service name>/FederationMetadata/2007-06/FederationMetadata.xml`

-Collect the Identity Provider Single Sign-On URL, Identity Provider Issuer, and X.509 Certificate from the metadata file and enter these values in the [Team](https://app.getpostman.com/dashboard/teams) page in the AD FS Identity Provider Details dialog.
+Collect the Identity Provider Single Sign-On URL, Identity Provider Issuer, and X.509 Certificate from the metadata file and enter these values in the [Team](https://app.getpostman.com/dashboard/teams) page under **Identity Provider Details**.

 **Step 6** Enable the RelayState parameter on your ADFS servers.